-As I mentioned, we like the idea of having one person work with each client from beginning to end.
+As I mentioned, we like the idea of having one person work with each client from the beginning to end.
 Other EMR companies may do things differently, but we have these implementation specialists who really are experts when it comes to using PrognoCIS.
-They have all the skills to help physicians get through the implementation process, and that includes training.
+They have all the skills to help physicians get through the electronic health record implementation process, and that includes training.

 What’s the learning curve like for practices that switch over to PrognoCIS from a different EMR?

 For a lot of the practices that end up switching to PrognoCIS, the decision has to do with the fact that the EMR they’re currently using is at end of life, which means there won’t be any more software updates.
 These doctors and their staff – they’re already experienced users, and PrognoCIS is just a different software program.
 It’s like being used to an iPhone and then buying an Android phone.
 Both phones do the same thing.
 They just get you there differently.
 Plus, a good thing about PrognoCIS is that there are tutorials within the EMR, at the bottom of the screen.
 So if there’s something a user isn’t quite sure about, they can easily click to find out.

 When does the implementation specialist’s role typically end?

 The EHR implementation process can take as little as six weeks from the time the practice decides to move forward with PrognoCIS, or in some cases as long as six months.
 It really depends on each practice.
 It’s a delicate process, and we don’t like to rush anyone through it.

 What resources are available to the practice once the implementation period is over?